sasagon/idletimer/README.md

 for background.

-`~/.idletimer` contains one or more lines which consist of 3 itmes below:
+`~/.idletimer` contains one or more lines which consist of 3 items below:

   - execution type (`idle` or `wakeup`)
   - idling minute(s)